Andy Barclay: Cult of Chucky

-Andy keeps the severed head of Chucky locked up in a safe, torturing him in retribution for his rampages.
-Andy has tried to prove Nica Pierce's innocence by showing Chucky's severed head to her psychiatrist Dr. Foley, but Foley dismissed Chucky as nothing more than "special effects."
+Andy keeps the severed head of Chucky locked up in a safe, torturing him in retribution for ruining his life.
+Andy has tried to prove Nica Pierce's innocence by showing Chucky's severed head to her psychiatrist Dr. Foley, but Foley dismisses the living doll as "special effects."

-Andy learns that Chucky had found a way to replicate his soul, in essence allowing him to control multiple hosts at once.
-Desperate to stop Chucky once and for all, Andy travel to the asylum where Nica has been committed and assaults a guard, getting himself locked up inside.
+Andy later learns that Chucky found a way to replicate his soul, allowing him to control multiple hosts at once.
+Desperate to stop his enemy, Andy travel to the asylum where Nica has been committed and assaults a guard, getting himself locked up inside.
 He manages to kill one of the now-several Chucky dolls, but the primary Chucky has taken over Nica's body and escapes, leaving Andy locked in his cell.

 Chucky (TV Series)

 Season 1

 In the first season, Andy and his foster sister Kyle have been hunting down and executing the remaining possessed Chucky dolls.
 He contacts Jake Wheeler when he posts about buying a Good Guy doll online.
-Jake eventually gets back in contact with Andy, who promises to come help him.
-However, Andy abandons Kyle at a gas station, not wanting to endanger her life any further.
+Jake eventually gets back in contact with Andy after learning that Chucky is evil; Andy promises to come help him.
+Andy later abandons Kyle at a gas station, not wanting to endanger her life any further.

 After a series of treacherous close-calls, Andy discovers that Chucky has created an army of duplicates, which are loaded into a mail-truck to be sent around the United States.
-Andy hijacks the truck, only for a duplicate of the Tifanny doll to pop up and hold him at gunpoint.
+Andy hijacks the truck, only for a duplicate of the Tiffany doll to pop up and hold him at gunpoint.